Coffee House Stereotyping

 Smoking Policy

-Someone that loves and appreciates the delicate taste of quality coffee will not allow smoking anywhere near where the drinks are being made.
+Someone who loves and appreciates the delicate taste of quality coffee will not allow smoking anywhere near where the drinks are being made.
 Smoke will ruin the taste of coffee.
-I once knew a coffee shop run by a gentleman that loved coffee.
+I once knew a coffee shop run by a gentleman who loved coffee.
 Unfortunately, his first love was cigars.
 His shop was set up to be a cigar coffee shop.
 “Smoke the best cigars and drink the finest coffee” was the concept.
 The sad reality was “smoke the best cigars and drink the finest cigar-flavored coffee.”

 What Gets Top Billing?